xiayx8/LIREpi/README.md

 ```python
 python double_input37.py
 ```
-simultaneously input the structural and sequence features of two chains, and the pre-trained LRiEpi method ultimately predicts whether the two chains bind.
+simultaneously input the structural and sequence features of two chains, and the pre-trained LIREpi  method ultimately predicts whether the two chains bind.